plumvillage/newsletter/src/2024/en/articles/br-phap-luu--growing-a-beautiful-multifold-sangha-at-deer-park.md

 I bow my head to receive it today,<br/>
 and wear it lifetime after lifetime.</p></div> -->

-Aaron, formerly Thầy Pháp Mãn, lives here, and has been gently guiding the lay friends during the Rains Retreat.
+Aaron, formerly Brother Phap Man, lives here, and has been gently guiding the lay friends during the Rains Retreat.
 On Lazy Day Mondays he can be found hanging out – literally *hanging on* to the cliff of the waterfall! –  on climbing ropes.
 I come out with him bringing tea and enjoy the morning in the shade of a mountain, putting on climbing shoes and hitching the rope to my harness to start the climb. *Breathing in, I reach for the tiny crack in the rock wall.
 Breathing out, the rock and I are not two.
 In, crack in rock.
 Out, rock and I are inseparable*.

 Here we are, at the cusp of a great flowering of Buddhism in America, and the Plum Village Tradition is sending down deep, diverse roots.
 As I walk on the red ground of the valley, moving through the fragrant chaparral, I remember Thay's words: “The ancestors have already prepared everything.”
 With each mindful step, their will becomes manifest.